 - Loss of consortium

-- Punitive damages for crimes committed by the at-fault party that caused the death
+- Punitive damages if the at-fault party committed crimes that caused the death

 Call our office at (212) 986-7353 to schedule a free consultation.